-Section 552.322 authorizes a court to order that information at issue in a suit under the Act may be discovered only under a protective order until a final determination is made.
+Section 552.322 of the Government Code authorizes a court to order that information at issue in a suit under the Act may be discovered only under a protective order until a final determination is made.
 When suit is filed challenging a ruling, the attorney general will seek access to the information at issue either informally or by way of this section, because the attorney general returns the information to the governmental body upon issuance of a ruling.